 Color: Maple syrup, slight rust.

-Nose: Immediate rush of dark berries, honey, dark chewy caramel, vanilla toffee and some peppery char and toasted oak.
+Nose: Immediate rush of dark berries that are reminiscent of a warm pot of soon-to-be jam, honey, dark chewy caramel, vanilla toffee and some peppery char and toasted oak.

 Finish: The profile is so dry that the better parts of the finish flash quickly, leaving very little sugar or spice notes behind to enjoy.